Law Offices of Jonathan J. Delshad

 Pregnancy Discrimination

 Having a child shouldn’t affect your ability to find a job or stay employed.
 Pregnancy discrimination is illegal according to California law and federal law.
-The California Fair Housing and Employment Act and the Pregnancy Discrimination Act help pregnant employees to avoid wrongful termination.
+The California Fair Employment and Housing Act (FEHA) and the Pregnancy Discrimination Act help pregnant employees to avoid wrongful termination.
 Women who are expecting can keep their jobs while taking leave during and after pregnancy.
 State laws also help pregnant women who need disability accommodations or medical leave.
 Furthermore, these regulations enable a pregnancy discrimination claim to challenge employer pregnancy discrimination.

 What Is Pregnancy Discrimination?